 Steering system Operation:

+vehicle steering system operates in the following way.
 When the driver makes a right turn,

 - Both the steering wheel and steering tube turn clockwise; causing the steering gear to rotate the roller shaft

 - This action moves the pitman arm’s bottom end forward and pushes the drag link.

 - The intermediate steering arm which gets the push of the drag link moves the tie rods to the left.

 - The right tie rod pulls the right steering arm and turns the right steering knuckle and right wheel to the right.

 - The left tie rod pushes the left steering arm and turns the left steering knuckle and wheel to the right.

 Similarly, for making a left turn, the above action will reverse.

 Different vehicles have different types of steering gears.
 The types of steering gears depend upon the method of coupling the steering tube with the cross shaft.
 They are -